ctkjose/robobo3dr1plus/readme.md

 ### E3D V6 Hotend Upgrade ###

 The main differance from the E3D V6 (V5) and the stock hexagon hotend in the R1 is that the Hexagon has a 4.2mm grooved mounting area and the V6 is 6mm.
 Using the quick-release bracket on the stock extruder will have too much giggle with the V6.

+The V6 uses stud thermistors (M3) instead of bare thermistors.
+Depending on the thermistor of your hotend you may need to change the value of the constant `TEMP_SENSOR_0` in the "configuration.h" file of your Marlin firmware.

+The thermistor on E3D V6 varies from an original to the clones found online.
+The original V6 uses a variant of Semitec 104GT2 (4.7k pullup) thermistor while some come with an upgraded PT100 (more sensitive).
+Many clones come with a NTC 100K %1 3950 or variant.
+Make sure you check which thermistor comes with your hotend.

 [Robo Forum Post](http://community.robo3d.com/index.php?threads/e3d-v6-information-installation-guides-and-review.3407/)<br>
 [Robo Forum Post](http://community.robo3d.com/index.php?threads/e3d-v6-information-and-installation-guide.17598/)<br>